infinitered/ignite/docs/Navigation.md

 ### `useNavigationPersistence`

 This helper custom hook persists app navigation state between app loads.
-This is only enabled in dev by default, but can be enabled in production as well by editing the hook in `navigation-utilities.tsx`.
+This is only enabled in dev by default, but can be enabled in production as well by editing the hook in `navigationUtilities.tsx`.

 ```tsx
 import * as storage from "./utils/storage"